openhab/openhab-addons/addons/binding/org.openhab.binding.nibeuplink/README.md

 | F1145 / 1245      | f1145             | reduced set of channels based on NibeUplink website   |
 | F1155 / 1255      | f1155             | reduced set of channels based on NibeUplink website   |

-There are a few settings this thing:
+The following configuration parameters are available for this thing:

 - **user** (required)
 username used to login on NibeUplink